nsparikh/battleship/README.md

 - `*`: An unguessed square that has a ship occupying the space.
 This is only displayed on your own board (e.g. you cannot see the unguessed ship locations on your opponent's board)

 ### AI
-I've begun to implement a basic Naive Bayes Classifier; however, this is still a work in progress and currently not fully functional.
+I've begun to implement a basic Naive Bayes Classifier; however, this is still a work in progress and currently not a great guesser.
+I'd also like to explore using different classification algorithms or using a different set of features to train the classifier.